List of Akame ga Kill! characters: Kurome

 Recruited along with her older sister Akame by the Empire, the two are separated into different assassination divisions.
 Kurome (黒女) eventually gains notoriety as a cruel, inhumane assassin.
 Kurome was initially subjected to harsh treatment while forcefully administered experimental dopant drugs that enhance her abilities, developing an addiction as they are disguised as sweets.
 Upon learning of Akame's defection from the Empire, Kurome decides to be the one to kill her.
 Her Teigu, "March of the Dead: Yatsufusa" (死者行軍 八房, Shisha Yakōgun: Yatsufusa), is a katana that turns her victims into mute zombies; she can control up to eight creatures, including Danger Beasts, who can also use the skills they acquired when they were alive.
 She joins the Jaegers and is the first person Wave meets.
-Her powers are permanently restricted in a failed assassination attempt by Chelsea, and in a final duel with her sister Akame she is almost killed.
-Wave eventually rescues her, and the two agree to defect from the Empire by faking their deaths.
-After the Empire's defeat and end of the war, Kurome and Wave both live together with the former still scarred by her past while the latter lost one of his internal organs as a price for using two Teigu at once.
+Her powers are permanently restricted in a failed assassination attempt by Chelsea, and in a final duel with her sister Akame she is killed by her sister.